mathewgomas-alfred/mathewgomas.io/reference_manual/tools/shape_edit.rst

 .. image:: /images/tools/Shape-editing-tool-example.png

-You can access the Edit Shapes tool by clicking on the icon in the toolbox, but you can also access it by pressing :kbd:`Enter` when in the Shape Selection tool and having a shape selected that can be most efficiently edited with the edit shapes tool (right now, that's all shapes but text).
+You can access the Edit Shapes tool by clicking on the icon in the toolbox, but you can also access it by pressing the :kbd:`Enter` key when in the Shape Selection tool and having a shape selected that can be most efficiently edited with the edit shapes tool (right now, that's all shapes but text).

 On Canvas Editing of Shapes
 ---------------------------